Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Introduction

 To the best of our knowledge such a framework was never built before.
 This constitutes a first step in our planned research program of building a powerful general-purpose symbolic regression algorithm for astrophysics and other physical sciences.
 Our aim here is to present the algorithm to the community, show its workings and its potential, while leaving concrete astrophysical research applications to future studies.

 The layout of this study is as follows.
 We first provide a brief overview of the recent SR literature in Section~\ref{sec:related_works}.
-Our \PhySO\ framework is described in detail in Section~\ref{sec:method}, its capabilities are showcased on a panel of astrophysical test cases presented in Section~\ref{sec:case_studies}, with results given in Section~\ref{sec:results}, and finally in Sections~\ref{sec:discussion} and ~\ref{sec:conclusions} we discuss the results and draw our conclusions.
+Our \PhySO\ framework is described in detail in Section~\ref{sec:method}, in Section~\ref{sec:feynman} we apply it to a benchmark of 120 equations from the Feynman Lectures on Physics and compare it to 17 other popular SR algorithms, reporting state-of-the-art performance.
+In Section~\ref{sec:case_studies} we showcase \PhySO's capabilities on a panel of astrophysical test cases and perform an ablation study.
+Finally in Sections~\ref{sec:discussion} and ~\ref{sec:conclusions} we discuss the results and draw our conclusions.